olin/olinomic/rules.md

 This rule takes precedence over every other rule determining the winner.

-##214
-Each turn will end at 3:30 PM, Olin Time.
-A turn's end will occur (initially) two days after a turn begins.
-If a turn is extended according to another rule, it will be extended in whole-day incriments.
-If any player has not cast a vote on a rule-change by the time one hour before the turn ends, then their player status is removed, the vote is counted as if they were not eligible voters, and the turn continues.
-Immediately after a turn ends, the next turn begins.
-If a vote on a rule-change has not been called by its proponent by 1:00 PM the day that the turn ends, the rule-change automatically fails and the proponent loses player status.

 ##215
 There is a Gamemaster.
 The Gamemaster's solemn duty is to make sure the game runs smoothly.
 The Gamemaster